pipelet-ai/api-docs/README.md

   "response_url": "https://batch.pipelet.net/queue/wan22-fast-i2v/requests/12"
 }
 ```
+NOTE: Once a video starts generating, it usually takes 90 seconds to complete for 480p video.
+For 720p video it takes 180 seconds.

 - In queue (not started yet).
-You will also see the current `queue_position`, starting at index 0:
+You will also see the current `queue_position`, starting at index 0: It means how many jobs are in front of you in the queue.

 ```json
 {